OzzyCzech/ozzyczech.cz/content/Development/WordPress/Wodpress constants for human-readable intervals.md

 # Wodpress constants for human-readable intervals

-Constants for expressing human-readable intervals in new #Wordpress are very useful:
+Constants for expressing human-readable intervals in new #WordPress are very useful:

 ```php
 define( 'MINUTE_IN_SECONDS', 60 );